DrDoctor call in progress

 What is quick question?

-A DrDoctor product that sends a link to patients with a link to a single question.
-Patients can respond with Yes, No or Unsure.
-And Hospital staff will take action according to each response.
+This is the ability for the hospital to send patients a link to a single question.
+Patients can respond with Yes, No or Unsure, and Hospital staff will take action according to each response.

 If you receive a text message from the mobile number +44 7860 039 092 please be assured this number is genuine and is not a scam.
 Please note, you cannot reply to this number.